DaveWM/dave-martin-blog/content/posts/kafka-streams-the-clojure-way.md

 ## Introducing Willa

 [Willa](https://github.com/DaveWM/willa) is just such a library.
 It allows you to express your topology as data and functions, rather than using the mutable `StreamsBuilder` API.
 Full disclosure - I’m the author of Willa, so if you’re looking for an unbiased critique of it, I’d just stop reading now.
 Let’s see how it would affect our code.
-We’ll start by defining all our topics and streams.
-Willa calls these things “entities”, and you define them like so:
+We’ll start by defining all our topics and `KStream`s.
+In Willa, these are called "entities".
+We first need to construct a map of entity id to entity config, like so:

 ```
 (def entities
+  ;; We'll define our topic entities first
-  {:topic/purchase-made (assoc purchase-made-topic ::w/entity-type :topic) ;; We just need to add an entity type to our existing topic config
+  ;; For the values, we just need to add the ::w/entity-type to our existing topic configs
+  {:topic/purchase-made (assoc purchase-made-topic ::w/entity-type :topic)
    :topic/humble-donation-made (assoc humble-donation-made-topic ::w/entity-type :topic)
    :topic/large-transaction-made (assoc large-transaction-made-topic ::w/entity-type :topic)

+   ;; We now define our KStreams
+   ;; This is where we define the transducers we apply to the KStream, as the ::w/xform key
    :stream/large-purchase-made {::w/entity-type :kstream
                                 ::w/xform purchase-made-transducer}
    :stream/large-donation-made {::w/entity-type :kstream
                                 ::w/xform humble-donation-made-transducer}})
 ```

 So far so good.
 We now need to define how our topics and streams relate to each other - how the data flows through our topology.
 Willa models a topology as a graph (a DAG) of entities.
 You express this as a vector of tuples.
-Each tuple has 2 elements, each an entity id, and represents a directed edge on the graph.
+Each tuple has 2 elements, in the format `[:entity-id-from :entity-id-to]`, and represents a directed edge on the topology graph.
 Willa calls this a “workflow”.
 Our workflow looks like this:

 ```
 (def workflow
   [[:topic/purchase-made :stream/large-purchase-made]
    [:topic/humble-donation-made :stream/large-donation-made]

+   ;; When there are multiple edges pointing to the same node, Willa will merge the inputs by default
    [:stream/large-purchase-made :topic/large-transaction-made]
    [:stream/large-donation-made :topic/large-transaction-made]])
 ```